ilyaperepelitsa/CV/README.md

 ### GIS Projects
-* Traffic accidents map - a Carto map with some simple jquery (I would )
+* Traffic accidents map - a Carto map with some simple jquery (I would probably use )